June 07, 2021

 All things considered, remote work remains the clear preference for most candidates.
 Still, employers can compensate for the lack of remote options with other benefits, but they must be cognizant of how this affects underrepresented talent.

 Navigating the return to work is a complex challenge calling for a forward-thinking strategy.
 Candidates today are demanding flexible work, and employers must meet their needs — or create other incentives — to stay competitive.
-In order to successfully recruit and retain diverse candidates, employers must factor in their preferences and build DEI-oriented strategies.
+In order to attract talent post-pandemic and retain diverse candidates, employers must factor in their preferences and build DEI-oriented strategies.